 Segmenting emails based on location, consumer behaviors and/or customer lifetime value allows you to target specific customers and messages directly for them.
 This ensures that the emails you send out are relevant to the people receiving them.

 Because, let’s face it, who really wants to receive an email from Wedding Paper Divas when they’ve been married for almost two years?

 Start simple and try segmenting your first email based on people who have opened your previous email versus people who haven’t opened your most recent email.

 You can send a targeted message to the people engaged with your email marketing, and then separately target the people who are not engaged and provide them with reasons why they should re-engage with your emails.

 Humanizing your brand is a phrase you’re probably familiar with by now, but it’s true.
 Who wants an email delivered by something that sounds like spam or that is tailored for the masses?

-Personalized marketing can happen anywhere in your email, and it’s great because it is minimal effort and your recipients will appreciate it and feel more inclined to engage.
+Personalized is not only one of the email subject line best practices, but can happen anywhere in your email, and it’s great because it is minimal effort and your recipients will appreciate it and feel more inclined to engage.